hieroglyphica/react-fluid-canvas/README.md

 Notes
 - The component auto-detects WebGL capabilities; on devices lacking float-linear support it will use the configured fallback path.
-- A runtime debug overlay is available but disabled by default; enable it by setting `DEBUG_OVERLAY: true` in src/config/simulationConfig.js to inspect renderer and config diagnostics.
+- A runtime debug overlay is available but disabled by default; enable it by setting `DEBUG_OVERLAY: true` in `src/config/simulationConfig.js` to inspect renderer and config diagnostics.
 - Developer/testing flags (for example `IOS_SIMULATE_NO_FLOAT_LINEAR`) remain available for debugging purposes but are OFF by default in the shipped config.
 - The repo includes shaders and a small debug overlay to help diagnose platform-specific rendering problems.

+Status
+- Last updated: 2025-10 (matches current code in repo).
+- The README is concise and covers installation, usage, and where to change defaults.
+Consider adding a short screenshot and a link to a live demo for improved onboarding.

 License: MIT